exoscale/exoscale-cloud-controller-manager/test/README.md

 - `terraform-kubeadm`: An "unmanaged" Kubernetes cluster, provisioned using kubeadm on top of Ubuntu instances.
 - `terraform-sks`: A managed SKS environment, deployed without the default/integrated Cloud Controller Manager instance.

+## Run the integration/acceptance tests

+Simply execute either `./run-kubeadm-tests.sh` or `./run-sks-tests.sh`.

+**Everything** (Terraform, CCM launch, tests, etc.) will be automatically handled for you.

+Once done and confident no resources linger behind, you may run `./clean-up.sh` (recommended before running another test).

 ## Provisioning the development infrastructure

 You will need an Exoscale API key and secret.
 You can provide them as environment variables: